nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/body_convert_handler.rst

 This handler performs conversion process of request body and response body.

-The format used for conversion is specified in :java:extdoc:`Consumes <javax.ws.rs.Consumes>` and :java:extdoc:`Produces <javax.ws.rs.Produces>` annotations which are configured in the method of resource (action) class that processes the request.
+The format used for conversion is specified in :java:extdoc:`Consumes <jakarta.ws.rs.Consumes>` and :java:extdoc:`Produces <jakarta.ws.rs.Produces>` annotations which are configured in the method of resource (action) class that processes the request.

 This handler performs the following process.